open-energy-transition/MapYourGrid/docs/questions.md

 <h1>Questions & Answers</h1>
 </div>

 Here is a compilation of the most frequently asked questions we receive.
-If you have further questions or inquiries you can directly contact <a href="mailto:ohmygrid@openenergytransition.org" target="_blank" rel="noopener">us via email</a>
+If you have further questions or inquiries you can directly contact <a href="mailto:MapYourGrid@openenergytransition.org" target="_blank" rel="noopener">us via email</a>

 ## <div class="stradegy-header">General questions </div></h3>

 ### <div class="tools-header">Who are you?
-What is OhMyGrid?</div>
+What is MapYourGrid?</div>

-OhMyGrid is an open, collaborative initiative that aims to map electricity grids around the world, focusing on high-voltage transmission lines, substations, power plants, and major energy consumers.
+MapYourGrid is an open, collaborative initiative that aims to map electricity grids around the world, focusing on high-voltage transmission lines, substations, power plants, and major energy consumers.
 The initiative is contributing all its data to [OpenStreetMap](https://www.openstreetmap.org/) to make it globally accessible and verifiable.

 ### <div class="tools-header">What is included in the scope of the project?</div>